Hawaii has a long history of raising rabbits for meat.

 Japanese immigrants, Chinese immigrants, and military personnel from the South all brought with them their own unique recipes for rabbit.
 The demand was so high that many households were able to supplement their income by raising rabbits for their neighbors and local eateries.

 During the 40s, local families raised rabbits to compensate for rationing and to trade for goods.

-In fact the practice of raising rabbits for food was so common in Hawaii during the the 50’s and 60’s that the University of Hawaii maintained it’s own rabbit breeding facility and published informational pamphlets to help local breeders.
+In fact post war raising of rabbits was so popular in the 50s and 60s that University of Hawaii maintained it’s own rabbit breeding facility and published informational pamphlets to advise and support breeders.

 Advantages of raising rabbits for meat:

 - Can be fed locally grown forage, so they are not dependent on shipments of feed from the mainland.

 - Require very little space when compared to cows, pigs, or goats.